International Tennis Integrity Agency: Tennis Anti-Corruption Program

 One of the main responsibilities of the ITIA is to administer the Tennis Anti-Corruption Program (TACP) on behalf of the IGBs.
 The TACP is sets out the various corruption offences in professional tennis, including those related to betting, match fixing and competition manipulation.
 The ITIA investigates possible offences of the TACP.
 When it has a sufficiency of evidence it submits a case to an independent Anti-Corruption Hearing Officer (AHO) for a first instance hearing.
 There are currently seven AHOs.
 Appeals of first instance decisions are heard de novo at the Court of Arbitration for Sport in Lausanne, Switzerland.

 Tennis Anti-Doping Programme

 Another main responsibility of the ITIA is to administer the Tennis Anti-Doping Programme (TADP) on behalf of the IGBs.
 Professional tennis players are tested for substances prohibited by the World Anti-Doping Agency (‘WADA’) and, upon a finding that an Anti-Doping Rule Violation has been committed, sanctions are imposed under the Programme in compliance with the requirements of the World Anti-Doping Code.

 Tennis Integrity Protection Programme

 The ITIA also administers the Tennis Integrity Protection Programme (TIPP).
 TIPP is an interactive online e-learning programme designed to inform participants in the sport and thus to protect the integrity of the sport.
 TIPP is mandatory for all players and officials and must be completed every 2 years.
 The ITIA also recommend that all those working in tennis such as coaches, tournament staff and agents complete the programme.

-Investigations and sanctions

-Last updated on: 7 January 2022.